List of Newfoundland hurricanes

-There have been 25 recorded Newfoundland hurricanes, or Atlantic Ocean hurricanes that have made a direct landfall as a tropical or subtropical cyclone on the island of Newfoundland since official records began in 1851.
+Since official records began in 1851, There have been 25 recorded hurricanes that have made a direct landfall as a tropical or subtropical cyclone on the island of Newfoundland.
 Significant hurricanes such as the 1775 Newfoundland hurricane are also included on this list, even though they occurred prior to the start of official record-keeping.

 Note: Hurricanes that made landfall in Newfoundland as a post-tropical cyclone (such as Hurricane Michael in 2000) are excluded from this list.